LibraryThing: Social features

 LibraryThing's social features have been compared to bookmark manager Del.icio.us and the collaborative music service Last.fm.
 Similar book cataloging sites include aNobii, BookLikes, Goodreads, Libib, Shelfari (now merged with Goodreads), and weRead.

 TinyCat

 In 2016, LibraryThing launched TinyCat, an OPAC designed for the cataloging and circulation of libraries of up to 20,000 items.
-TinyCat is marketed towards small independent libraries, such as schools, community centers, religious institutions, academic departments, as well as individuals.
+TinyCat is marketed towards small independent libraries, such as schools, community centers, religious institutions, and academic departments, as well as individuals.

 Ownership

 LibraryThing is majority owned by founder Tim Spalding.
 Online bookseller AbeBooks bought a 40% share in LibraryThing in May 2006 for an undisclosed sum.
 AbeBooks became a subsidiary of Amazon in 2008.
 In January 2009, Cambridge Information Group acquired a minority stake in LibraryThing, and their subsidiary Bowker became the official distributor to libraries.

 Publicity

 At the end of June 2006, LibraryThing was subject to the Slashdot effect from a Wall Street Journal article.
 The site's developers added servers to compensate for the increased traffic.
 In December of the same year, the site received yet more attention from Slashdot over its UnSuggester feature, which draws suggestions from books least likely to appear in the same catalog as a given book.